glindberg2000/PDF-extractor/cline_docs/activeContext.md

 1. Commit the working configuration
 2. Consider adding directory structure checks to deployment scripts
 3. Update documentation to warn against recreating nested structure

+## What I'm Working On Now
+- Debugging why the internal chat MCP server is yellow and not available in Cursor.
+- Confirmed binary, permissions, venv, and dependencies are correct.
+- Analyzed Cursor logs and found ENOENT errors due to spaces in the project path.

+## Recent Changes
+- Verified MCP binary and environment setup.
+- Ran MCP manually; confirmed expected behavior outside Cursor.
+- Inspected `.cursor/mcp.json` and confirmed correct config.
+- Checked Cursor logs and identified the root cause: process launcher cannot handle spaces in the path, leading to ENOENT errors.

+## Next Steps
+- Move the project to a directory path with no spaces or parentheses (e.g., `~/repos/PDF-extractor`).
+- Update `.cursor/mcp.json` to reflect the new path for both `command` and `cwd`.
+- Restart Cursor and verify MCP server connectivity.
+- Document this as a critical gotcha for future devs in product/system docs.

+## Key Paths
+- **Vendor Lookup Tool**: `tools/vendor_lookup/`
+- **Old CLI SQLite DB**: `data/db/clients.db`
+- **Main CLI/DB logic**: `dataextractai/db/client_db.py`, `dataextractai/menu.py`

+## Status
+- Repo is clean, all new tools and dataextractai changes are committed.
+- Only `mcp-servers/` is untracked (by design).
+- Ready for migration or further development.